Is Ami Alive? Is Rain OK? ‘Alaskan Bush People’ Answers You Didn’t Know You Needed

 Ah, Alaskan Bush People.
 The show where they don’t live in Alaska, they don’t live in the Bush and some of them are barely people.

-Discovery Channel's not done with Billy Brown and his brood, so neither are we.
-Here's a long-overdue, search-engine optimized recap of stuff going on behind the scenes of Alaskan Bush People that's far more entertaining than the show itself.
+Discovery Channel’s not done with Billy Brown and his brood, so neither are we.
+Here’s a long-overdue, search-engine optimized, updated recap of stuff going on behind the scenes of Alaskan Bush People — now with 2019 updates! — that’s far more entertaining than the show itself.

 Is Ami Still Alive?